gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 Recording the line they're going to say is enough.
 Aside from uttering their line, they're not much else to use.

-Some of them, especially those with movement capabilities, can be used as clickable elements to solve a challenge or puzzle.
+Some of them, especially those with movement capabilities, can be used as clickable items to solve a challenge or puzzle.
 For example, you could smear grease on a monophrase character so that seagulls attack it, causing it to drop its oil barrel and make another, more important NPC slip.

 #### Old lady with walker (monophrase)